 Outpatient Drug and Alcohol Rehab

-This type of rehab treatment programme involves visiting an addiction treatment facility each day then returning home once you have undergone the plan for the day.
-This can include attending group therapy sessions, one-on-one counselling, as well as any other therapy and treatments that are included in your plan.
-This type of rehab programme is very flexible and can be suited for people with busy lifestyles, or commitments at home or work.
+This type of rehab treatment programme involves visiting an addiction treatment facility each day, before returning home once you have undergone the plan for the day.
+This can include attending group therapy sessions, one-to-one counselling, as well as any other therapy and treatments that are included in your plan.
+Outpatient rehab programmes are highly flexible and are suitable for people with busy lifestyles, or commitments at home or work.
 Typically, people with mild to moderate addiction issues can complete outpatient drug and alcohol rehab programmes for successful relapse prevention.

 Inpatient Drug and Alcohol Rehab

 As opposed to outpatient treatment, inpatient treatment involves staying at a residential rehabilitation centre for the full duration of your treatment.
-This means that you will have access to constant care and attention, which makes a massive difference in people’s recovery.
+This means that you will have access to constant care and attention, which can make a significant difference in people’s recovery.
 This type of rehab programme is immersive and puts pressure on the patient to focus solely on their recovery with minimal distractions.
-Inpatient rehab programmes are typically recommended to all patients, however are strongly recommended for those with severe addiction issues to prevent early relapse during treatments.
+Inpatient rehab treatment programmes are typically recommended to all patients, however are strongly recommended for those with severe addiction issues to prevent early relapse during treatments.

 How Long Does Rehab in London Last?